 ABOUT CADAS

-Located in Chattanooga, Tenn., the Council for Alcohol & Drug Abuse Services (CADAS) provides on-site medical detoxification, a 28-day residential treatment programs for adults, a 45-day residential program for adolescents, and a long-term residential program for pregnant women and mothers with young children.
+CADAS, located in Chattanooga, Tennessee, is the Council for Alcohol & Drug Abuse Services.
+We offer on-site medical detoxification, a 28-day residential treatment program for adults, a 45-day residential program for adolescents, and a long-term residential program for pregnant women and mothers with young children.
+Additionally, CADAS provides an intensive outpatient program (IOP), a partial hospitalization program (PHP), and transitional living facilities for program alumni.

 TREATMENT & ASSESSMENT